Office of the Medical Examiner

 The next-of-kin will need to authorize a funeral home to obtain the body after the Medical Examiner's Office completes their examination.
 Family members should select and promptly contact a funeral home.

-A copy of the report can be requested by sending an email to firstname.lastname@example.org, by calling the Office of the Medical Examiner at 269-337-6173, or by completing the Request For Autopsy Report form and faxing it to at 844-337-6001.
-It is important to note, reports are not sent automatically to the family.
+A copy of the report can be requested by sending an email to email@example.com, by calling the Office of the Medical Examiner at 269-337-6173, after hours at 844-337-6001, or by completing the on-line request form.
+It is important to note, reports are not automatically sent to the family.
 They must be requested.
 Please allow 60-90 days for completion and distribution of reports.
-You may want to review the results with a physician, if you do not have a physician, the medical examiner will review it with you.
+You may want to review the results with a physician.
+If you do not have a physician, the medical examiner can review it with you.

 The complete record regarding the death of your loved one is maintained by the Office of the Medical Examiner.
 Information in the record includes the investigative report, toxicology and postmortem examination reports.
 The report describes the findings of the forensic pathologist including disease processes and any injuries found.